(keep reading to learn what happened)

 While that’s happening, Jon Taffer and his crew get started on the renovation.

-However, because of the bar’s rich history, Jon decides to keep the Champagne’s name rather than changing it like a lot of the other bars that appear on Bar Rescue.
+Because of the bar’s rich history, Jon decides to keep the Champagne’s name rather than changing it like a lot of the other bars that appear on Bar Rescue.

-Greg’s mom comes by the bar and enjoys the changes.
+After the renovations are finished, Greg’s mom comes by the bar and enjoys the changes.

 The relaunch starts, but Autumn is still nervous.